scs/substrate-api-client/README.md

 	fn request<R: DeserializeOwned>(&self, method: &str, params: RpcParams) -> Result<R>;
 }
 ```
-By implementing this trait with a custom RPC client, the basic functionalities of the `Api` can already be used.
+By implementing this trait with a custom RPC client, most basic functionalities of the `Api` can already be used.
-Currently, there is no `no_std` example available that shows the full implementation of the `Request` trait, but the [`tungstenite_client`](https://github.com/scs/substrate-api-client/tree/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/tungstenite_client) is a relatively simple `std` example:
+Currently, there is no `no_std` example available that shows the full implementation of the `Request` trait.
+But the [`tungstenite_client`](https://github.com/scs/substrate-api-client/tree/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/tungstenite_client) is a relatively simple `std` example:

 ```rust
 impl Request for TungsteniteRpcClient {